IRS Garnishment Help—NYC, New York

 What is a Wage Garnishment?

-A wage garnishment is a legal way for the IRS to collect your debt by contacting your Colorado-based employer and telling them to levy your paycheck.
-Your employer typically has one pay period to begin complying with the IRS’ demand for garnishment and begin to withhold the garnished amount from your check—including wages, commissions and bonuses—and send it to the IRS directly.
+A wage garnishment is a legal way for the IRS to collect your debt by contacting your New York-based employer and telling them to levy your paycheck.
+Your employer typically has one pay period to begin complying with the IRS’ demand for garnishment and begin to withhold the garnished amount from your check—including wages, commissions, and bonuses—and send it to the IRS directly.

 If you are an employer who receives an IRS wage garnishment notice, you have a legal obligation to withhold the employee’s wages and pay the appropriate amount over to the IRS in accordance with the law.

-The IRS can issue a garnishment order without having to get a court ordered judgment against you, and they can garnish more of your wages than other creditors can.
-The IRS can legally garnish 70 percent or more of your income, leaving a single taxpayer with only $862.50 to live off of for a month or $1,725 for a married taxpayer with a one child.
+The IRS can issue a garnishment order without having to get a court-ordered judgment against you, and they can garnish more of your wages than other creditors can.
+The IRS can legally garnish 70 percent or more of your income, leaving a single taxpayer with only $862.50 to live off of for a month or $1,725 for a married taxpayer with one child.

 The IRS must follow strict guidelines when garnishing your wages.
 It’s important to understand the guidelines in order to ensure you are properly protected in the event of a wage garnishment, including how much your earnings can be exempt from garnishment.